foundry-rs/starknet-foundry/docs/src/getting-started/scarb.md

 >
 >Assert macros package provides a set of macros that can be used to write assertions.
 In order to use it, your project must have the `assert_macros` dependency added to the `Scarb.toml` file.
-These macros are very expensive to run on Starknet, they generate huge amount of steps and are not recommended for production use.
+These macros are very expensive to run on Starknet, they generate a huge amount of steps and are not recommended for production use.
 They are only meant to be used in tests.
 For snforge `v0.31.0` and later, this dependency is added by default.
 But for earlier versions, you need to add it manually.